-Buy Load Cells - Detailed descriptions belowTacuna Systems' load cell offerings are recognized for their quality, durability, and wide range of features.
-We are proud to offer the highest quality load cells from ANYLOAD.
+Buy Load Cells - Detailed descriptions belowTacuna Systems' load cell sensor offerings are recognized for their quality, durability, and wide range of features.
+We are proud to offer the highest quality load cell sensors from ANYLOAD.

 Single Ended Shear BeamIn Single Ended Shear Beams the strain gauges are mounted inside of a small cavity on a web of thin metal.
 They are useful in low-profile applications that require medium to high capacities.
 One end of the load cell is mounted statically while a shear load is applied to the free end.
 The cantilever nature of this scenario deforms the strain gauges, changing their resistance and allowing for a calculation of the load applied.
 This type of load cell is convenient to use when space under the load is limited as the majority of the space occupied will be perpendicular to the direction the load is being applied.
 Single ended shear beams are ideal for use when weighing vessels and hoppers and high accuracy is desired.

 View our range of single ended shear beam load cells.